Georgina Downe Is the Secret Stylist Influencing Your Favorite Influencers

 How would you describe your aesthetic?
 Are there any standout references you're always looking to?

-I love a timeless look, but grew bored of seeing the same thing.
-There are only so many head to toe The Row looks that can be done before it starts to feel overdone.
-I would say my aesthetic is chic and elevated, but cool and edgy.
-Never too plain, there always has to be an element of something “different”.
-Phoebe Philo is always a reference, she is the perfect balance of timeless and cool.
+I love a timeless look but grew bored of seeing the same thing.
+There are only so many head-to-toe The Row looks that can be done before it starts to feel overdone.
+I would say my aesthetic is chic and elevated but cool and edgy.
+Never too plain.
+There always has to be an element of something different.
+Phoebe Philo is always a reference.
+She is the perfect balance of timeless and cool.

-Jess Hunt on vacation in Monaco.
+Jess Hunt on vacation in Monaco

-What your clients' main styling goals?
+What are your clients' main styling goals?

-Rebrand and elevating have been the most common words used to describe where we want to go with a client's style goals.
-There is also an “all-in” approach, re-doing their wardrobes and completely rebuilding, so it feels like elevating every aspect, not just looks for a trip or occasion.
+"Rebrand" and "elevating" have been the most common words used to describe where we want to go with a client's style goals.
+There is also an "all in" approach—redoing their wardrobes and completely rebuilding—so it feels like elevating every aspect, not just looks for a trip or occasion.

-A styling session with Rebecca Donaldson.
+A styling session with Rebecca Donaldson

 Which brands do you keep coming back to, and why do these resonate?